WestGrid/ubcSummerSchool2018/4-materials.md

 nav: true
 ---

-All course materials will be posted here before the end of June, as we get them from the instructors.
-We also plan to post the videos from the recorded sessions once these are processed.
+All course materials can be found below.
+If you have questions or would like more information on any of the courses, please contact [Alex Razoumov](mailto:alex.razoumov@westgrid.ca).

 ## Programming